 Frank nodded.
 “They… Carrie’s still in emergency.
-It’s supposedly not as bad as it looked, but…”
+It’s supposedly not as bad as it looked to me, but…”

 Frank bit down on his lip as he nodded again.
-“But it all took place so quickly, sir… I-I’m sorry, there was nothing I could do…”
+“It all took place so quickly, sir.
+I-I’m sorry, there was nothing I could do.”

 “It’s fine.
 It’s not your fault,” Hank assured, resting what he hoped was a comforting hand on Frank’s shoulder.
-“Still, if… if possible, I’d like to hear more.
+“If… if possible, I’d like to hear more.
 Once I’ve checked in with the appropriate people.”

 “S-Sure, I’ll be over there,” Frank noted, gesturing to the nearby waiting area.